sensorium-app/sensorium-backEnd/README.md

 npm run shell     //starts the app
 ```
 If run successfully, you will get a prompt in the console like: ```firebase >```
-Now you can run Firebase commands.
+Now you can run Firebase commands!

-Create your first cluster by running `clusterCreation()` function with following object as the parameter (make sure to fill in the appropriate values for the keys)
+Create your first cluster by calling `clusterCreation()` function with following object as the parameter (make sure to fill in the appropriate values for the keys)
 ```
 {
 "uid": "",